Radiation Therapy for Breast Cancer

-A hospital social worker can discuss your feelings about cancer, family concerns, financial issues, and other aspects of your personal situation.
-You may also get help with housing or transportation.
+You can talk to a hospital social worker about your feelings, family concerns, financial issues, and other aspects of your personal situation.
+If you don’t live close to where you’re being treated, you may be able to get help with housing or transportation.

 Great support and practical tips can come from talking with other people with cancer.
 Ask your doctor or social worker how to find good support groups near you or online.

 You'll see your doctor for follow-up exams and X-rays.
 She’ll tell you how often to come in.